dwachss/bililiteRange/docs/index.md

 Return a new bililiteRange with the same bounds as this one.

 ### `data`
-Returns an object tied to the underlying element, useful for storing element (rather than per range).
+Returns an object tied to the underlying element, useful for storing information per element (rather than per range).
 Similar to jQuery's [`data`](https://api.jquery.com/data/).
 See the documentation for [bililiteRange data](data.md).

 ### `document`